 - Care minutes is a mandatory (legislated) responsibility on providers that commenced on 1 October 2023 and is regulated by the Aged Care Quality and Safety Commission (the Commission). - Each aged care home has targets for total care minutes and registered nurse (RN) minutes that the provider must meet on average over the quarter, called care minutes targets.
-The targets ensure residents get the clinical and personal care they need. - Providers can only meet care minutes targets through direct care time given to residents by RNs, enrolled nurses (ENs), personal care workers (PCWs) and assistants in nursing (AINs). - Only direct 'clinical care' and 'personal care' activities provided by aged care workers can be counted for the purposes of meeting the care minute requirement.
+The targets ensure residents get the clinical and personal care they need. - Providers can only meet care minutes targets through direct care time given to residents by a registered nurse (RN), an enrolled nurse (EN), a personal care worker (PCW) or assistant in nursing (AIN).
+For a worker to be considered a PCW or AIN for the purposes of care minutes, they must meet the definition set out in the care minutes responsibility guide (see section 2.2). - Only direct 'clinical care' and 'personal care' activities provided by an RN, EN, PCW or AIN can be counted for the purposes of meeting the care minute requirement.